Step 3: Register Your Business

 What to Consider

-If you choose the DBA as your filing, then name you choose can be used by another company.
-So the name is not to you alone in Florida.
+If you choose the DBA as your filing, then name you choose can still be used by another company.
+The name is not unique to you in Florida.
 The other thing to consider is that if you file a DBA, there is no limited liability.
 What this may mean to you is that if someone sued the company, your personal assets would be available in a lawsuit.
 If this is not a concern then a DBA would be fine.
 More information can be found at Florida's Division of Corporations.

 Legal Notice and Business License